-"set global flag \$F" global flag is set.
-Global flags are saved when the "Save Party" option is selected at the guild.
+"set global flag \$F" - global flag is set.

-"clear global flag \$F" global flag is cleared.
+"clear global flag \$F" - global flag is cleared.

-"give \$# experience" give the amount of experience specified to be divided among everybody in the party.
+"give \$# experience" - give amount of experience specified to everybody in party.

-"give \$# gold" - give amount of gold specified to be divided among everybody in the party.
+"give \$# gold" - give amount of gold specified to first person in party.

-"Press Any Key" Prompts the player to

-player to press any key and

-waits for any keypress
+"Press Any Key to Continue" - Prompts the player to press any key and waits for any keypress before advancing further.

-before advancing further

-or mouse click.

-"have monster named \$M leave party" - If there is a monster with the specified name in the party, one will leave the party immediately
+"have monster named \$M leave party" - If there is a monster with the specified name in the party, he will leave the party immediately.